 3. Most mosques require visitors to remove their shoes before entering.

 4. Use the right hand to eat and give gifts.

 5. It is inappropriate to discuss religions with Egyptians from an atheistic or similar perspective.

 6. It is inapt to take photos of soldiers, tanks, or any other military property.

 Q: Is it safe to travel to Egypt?

-Though traveling Egypt is quite safe, you cannot be too careful as for personal security.
+Though traveling to Egypt is quite safe, you cannot be too careful with personal security.
 Planning your trip with a reputable tour operator can be a wise choice, as they know the updated security situations and thus customize your itinerary accordingly.

 Overall, Egypt is a fantastic and exotic destination with too much to offer.
 Prepare for a culture shock and tailor-make a private tour, you will find it is unlike any other country you have visited.
 For more information, please contact us at .